Edwin Stanton: Early career and first marriage

-At the age of 18, Stanton met Mary Ann Lamson at Trinity Episcopal Church in Columbus, and they soon were engaged.
-After buying a home in Cadiz, Stanton went to Columbus where his betrothed was.
-Stanton and Lamson had wished to be married at Trinity Episcopal, but Stanton's illness rendered this idea moot.
+At age 18, Stanton met Mary Ann Lamson at Trinity Episcopal Church in Columbus, and they soon were engaged.
+After buying a home in Cadiz, Stanton went to Columbus, where his betrothed was.
+Stanton and Lamson had wished to be married at Trinity Episcopal, but his illness rendered this idea moot.
 Instead, the ceremony was performed at the home of Trinity Episcopal's rector on December 31, 1836.
-Afterwards, Stanton went to Virginia where his mother and sisters were, and escorted the women back to Cadiz, where they would live with him and his wife.
+Afterwards, Stanton went to Virginia, where his mother and sisters were, and escorted the women back to Cadiz, where they would live with Stanton and his wife.

 After his marriage, Stanton partnered with the lawyer and federal judge Benjamin Tappan.
-Stanton's sister also married Tappan's son.
+His sister also married Tappan's son.
 In Cadiz, Stanton was situated prominently in the local community.
 He worked with the town's anti-slavery society, and with a local newspaper, the Sentinel, writing and editing articles there.
 In 1837, Stanton was elected the prosecutor of Harrison County, on the Democratic ticket.
 Further, Stanton's increasing wealth allowed him to purchase a large tract of land in Washington County, and several tracts in Cadiz.

 Rising attorney (1839–1860)

 Return to Steubenville

-Stanton's relationship with Benjamin Tappan expanded when Tappan was elected the United States Senator from Ohio in 1838.
+Stanton's relationship with Benjamin Tappan expanded when Tappan was elected the United States senator from Ohio in 1838.
 Tappan asked Stanton to oversee his law operations, which were based in Steubenville.
 When his time as county prosecutor was finished, Stanton moved back to the town.
 Stanton's work in politics also expanded.
 He served as a delegate at the Democrats' 1840 national convention in Baltimore, and was featured prominently in Martin Van Buren's campaign in the 1840 presidential election, which Van Buren lost.

+Stanton was a member of Steubenville Freemasons Lodge No. 45 in Steubenville, Ohio.
+When he moved to Pittsburgh, Stanton became a member of Washington Lodge No. 253 on 25 March 1852 as a charter member.
+He resigned on 29 Nov.
+1859.

-In Steubenville, the Stantons welcomed two children, a daughter in March 1840 whom they named Lucy Lamson, and a son they called Edwin Lamson in August 1842.
-Within months of Lucy's birth, she was stricken with an unknown illness.
-Stanton put aside his work and spent the summer at baby Lucy's bedside.
-She died in late 1841.
-Edwin, however, was healthy and active.
-The boy's birth refreshed the spirits in the Stanton household after baby Lucy's death.
-However, grief would return once again to the Stanton household in 1844.
-Mary Stanton was left bedridden by a bilious fever.
-Her condition continued to worsen until she died in March 1844.
+In Steubenville, the Stantons welcomed two children.
+Their daughter, Lucy Lamson, was born in March 1840.
+Within months of her birth, Lucy was stricken with an unknown illness.
+Stanton put aside his work to spend that summer at baby Lucy's bedside.
+She died in 1841.
+Their son, Edwin Lamson Stanton, was born in August 1842.
+The boy's birth refreshed the spirits in the Stanton household after Lucy's death.
+Unlike Lucy's early years, Edwin was healthy and active.
+However, grief would return once again to the Stanton household when Mary Stanton was left bedridden by a bilious fever.
+Never recovering, she died in March 1844.
 Stanton's sorrow "verged on insanity", say historians Benjamin P. Thomas and Harold M. Hyman.
-He had Mary's burial attire redone repeatedly, as he demanded she look just as she had when they were wed seven years prior.
-In the evenings, Stanton would emerge from his room with his eyes filled with tears and search the house frantically with a lamp, all the while asking, "Where is Mary?"
+He had Mary's burial attire redone repeatedly, as Stanton demanded she look just as she had when they were wed seven years prior.
+In the evenings, Stanton would emerge from his room with his eyes filled with tears and frantically search the house with a lamp, all the while asking, "Where is Mary?"